 The Academic Coach will facilitate academic and enrichment activities.
 This includes homework help and/or intervention tutoring, math and/or literacy programming, and enrichment activities.
 Ongoing communication and collaboration with the 21st CCLC Program Coordinator and Northwoods Elementary School personnel to ensure program goals and objectives are met.
 The Academic Coach facilitates academic and enrichment lessons that 1) support and enhance each student’s learning, and 2) are aligned with the school day instruction.
 These enrichment activities are meant to be interactive and engaging, and should include opportunities for students to practice individually or in groups.
 The Afterschool Academic Coach is responsible for providing instruction, conducting assessment, and reporting progress in the subject(s) for which s/he is hired; modification of these subjects may be made only with permission of the Program Coordinator.
 Other duties that support the implementation of 21st CCLC may be required.

 The 21st CCLC Academic Coach should have experience with education systems and family engagement.
 Proficiency in developing engaging lessons, assessment of student needs, and project based learning.
 Experience working with diverse families and supporting diverse learners is vital.
-A minimum of a bachelor’s degree, K-5 teaching experience and enthusiasm to support all children’s learning.
+A minimum of a bachelor’s degree, Teaching experience and a current or expired elementary teaching license.